g3n3ralb3n-wp/ai-algorithms-base/README.md

 # AI Algorithms Base Environment

 This repository provides a **base Python environment** for the AI Algorithms course.
 If you're unsure where to start with setting up your development environment, this guide is for you.
+At the end their are some submission instructions and recommendations when writing out your responses in Jupyter Notebooks.

 ## What This Is